3 Days in Hallyeohaesang National Park, South Korea

 Continuing the art theme, the next stop is Sunrise Art Town (해오름예술촌, "hae oreum yaesul chon").
 This local arts cooperative is housed in a renovated school and offers a wide variety of hands-on cultural and art workshops, such as ceramics, painting, tea etiquette, wine-making, fabric dying, and more.

 Gacheon Daraengi Village (가천 다랭이 마을) is becoming a popular tourist destination in Namhae.
 Steep terraced fields slope down to the sea and colorful rooftop paintings invite travelers peering down from the highway overlook to explore the small hamlet.
 Put your walking shoes on because the narrow streets are steep!
 But the calf stretch is worth it to see the artwork along the town's walls!
 At sea level, boardwalks and swinging bridges provide access along the rocky shore.
-On the return climb, a friendly ajumma gave us a refreshing sip of rosemary tea and a cool spritz of herbal skin tonic.
+On the return climb, friendly ajummas offer a refreshing sip of rosemary tea and a cool spritz of herbal skin tonic.
 Gacheon Village is part of a rural revitalization effort that I talked about in a prior blog post.
 Pretty cool program run by the Korean Ministry for Food, Agriculture, Forestry, and Fisheries (MIFAFF).

 Strangest Food Experience: I usually love Korean cold noodle soup (냉면, "naeng myon").
 At an unknown restaurant somewhere in Namhae, the naeng myon was (ahem) unexpected.
 Since I don't have a photo, imagine this colorful combo floating in an ice-cold clear broth: green noodles, a tomato, half a hard-boiled egg, watermelon, skate fish, cucumbers, and gochujang.
 I'm not going to lie - it was odd. 'nuff said.